-FY24-25 Plans: The team meets biweekly to coordinate project implementation and has reconnected with Terrastories to further develop the mapping platform designed pro-bono for the team in Phase I. The team is coordinating with Duke PI and graduate students to continue analysis for Phase II and additional mapping support.
-Team members continue to participate in various meetings and workshops to share the Phase I Report and are hosting a Tribal Funding Digest Webinar November 2024 in collaboration with Duke University.
+FY24-25 Plans: The team meets biweekly to coordinate project implementation and has reconnected with Terrastories to further develop the mapping platform designed pro-bono for the team in Phase I. The team is coordinating with Duke PI and graduate students to continue the scholarly aspect of the project and mapping support.